charlesdaniels/yaecppl/README.md

 # Yet Another Easy C Plus Plus Logger

+## Update 2017-11-21

+This project is not active, and has not been for some time.
+However, I have personally used it in a few other projects and found it useful, maybe someone else will at some point.

+I will accept PRs for new features, and may fix bugs if someone opens an issue, however development on this project has concluded and I am no longer particularly interested in it.

 ## What is it?
 YAECPPL (pronounced "yaspel") is designed to be an easy to use, robust, written in correct C++11, and have no dependencies.
 Despite the name, at the time I started YACPPL, I could not find any easy to use C++ loggers with the feature set I needed, therefore I decided to write one.